Home Tour: Minimalism for a Party of Five

 Products from Amazon.com

 Above is shower portion of the adult bathroom.
 On the other side of the door is our bedroom.
-The reminder of the bathroom showcases a white medicine cabinet and plain walls.
+The remainder of the bathroom showcases a white medicine cabinet and plain walls.
 The adult bathroom is the darkest room of the house.
 Its window is small and faces South, so not much light.
 I thought of adding a few plants for aesthetic but they would not survive without light.

 While I was photographing for this home tour, someone thought it would be funny to play with the toothpaste.
 Obviously, she’s the main one laughing.